Ducza-cloud/Career-Guidance-Chatbot/README.md

 User: I enjoy helping people and love science
 Bot: You might enjoy careers in Social Work, Teaching, Nursing, or Psychology
 ```
+## License
+MIT License — free to use and modify.

+Createdby:
+ChatFusion